-Xiaomi Redmi Y2 first impressions: The promise of better selfies
+Xiaomi Redmi Y2 first impressions: At Rs 9,999, this is a selfie-focused phone

-Redmi Y2 is Xiaomi’s latest smartphone for India, and this tries to cater to the selfie obsession, but at a more reasonable price.
+Redmi Y2 is Xiaomi’s latest smartphone for India, which tries to offer something extra for those with a selfie obsession, but at a more reasonable price, compared to some of the other selfie phones in the market.
 If smartphone makers are to believed, today’s generation, be it young or old want just one thing: selfies and more selfies.
-Of course, they are not entirely wrong.
-Just go to a mall in any city in India, and you will see likely see many people trying to take a selfie, either just by themselves or with their group of friends.
 Players like Oppo have even gone ahead and labelled themselves as ‘Selfie Expert.’

 So what is that the Redmi Y2 offers that’s new?
 For starters, it has a 16MP selfie camera with LED flash, there’s the new 18:9 aspect ratio display and a dual-rear camera as well.
 Redmi Y2 comes with the Qualcomm Snapdragon 625 processor, 3GB/4GB RAM coupled with 32/64GB storage as well.
 The price for the Redmi Y2 is Rs 9,999 for the base 3GB+32GB variant, while the 4GB option costs Rs 12,999.
-We’ve had the chance to use the Redmi Y2 (3GB variant) for a few days, and here’s our first impression.
+We’ve had the chance to use the Redmi Y2 (3GB variant) for a few days, and here’s our first impression of the phone.

-Redmi Y2 First impressions: Are the selfies worth it?
+Redmi Y2 First impressions: Are the selfies worth the price tag?

-Let’s start with the selfies, since this is the USP of the device.
-The depth affect, also known as Portrait mode, is interesting on selfies.
+Let’s start with the selfies, since this is the USP of the Redmi Y2 smartphone.
+The depth affect, also known as Portrait mode, is interesting on selfies in the Redmi Y2.
 It is not entirely perfect, and I could see it slightly blur my rather large spectacles that frame my face, but for the price, the selfies are worth it.

 Also read: Xiaomi Redmi Y2 Launch in India Highlights

 In indoors lighting, the selfies have sufficient detail as well.
-It should keep most selfies buff happy, and these are pictures one can share on social media instantly.
+Xiaomi’s Redmi Y2 should keep most selfies buff happy, and these are pictures one can share on social media instantly, which is really the point of the whole exercise.
 For the price of Rs 9,999, I’d say the selfie performance is quite good.
 I am yet to test out selfies in low-light with the LED flash, etc, but I will do so during the course of my full review.
-For now, I would say the Portrait mode in the selfies is impressive.

 Redmi Y2 First impressions: How does the rear camera perform?

-The Redmi Y2 has a 12MP+ 5MP rear camera, which has a depth sensor and can shoot photos in Portrait mode too.
+Redmi Y2 has a 12MP+ 5MP rear camera, which has a depth sensor and can shoot photos in Portrait mode too.
 I was wondering if the Redmi Y2’s camera will be similar to the Redmi Note 5 Pro, which has a dual-rear camera, but I would give the edge to the latter.
+Redmi Y2 has a capable camera considering the price of under Rs 10,000 for the base variant.

 Redmi Y2’s camera does deliver in terms of details in photos.
 However, it struggles with colours like reds, pinks, which is common for most budget phones.
 Another issue I can see in Redmi Y2 is that the camera has a noticeable shutter lag and requires the extra second or so for the focus to work accurately.
-The low-light performance of Portraits is not so impressive, but again this is a budget phone.
-However, shots taken outside have details, and the colours are quite nice.
+The low-light performance of Portraits on Redmi Y2 is not so impressive, but this is a budget phone.
+However, shots taken outside with Redmi Y2 have details, and the colours are quite nice.

 Redmi Y2 First impressions: What about design, display?

 Honestly, if I look at the Redmi Y2 and Redmi Note 5 Pro from the front, I cannot tell the difference.
 In fact, I could not tell the difference, and actually used a Redmi Note 5 Pro for a few hours, before I realised that I should check the model number.
 This is going to be a problem for Xiaomi’s phones.
 A lot of them look similar, far too similar from the front.

-The Redmi Y2 does not have a metallic unibody though, rather it has a metallic finish on the back.
+Redmi Y2 does not have a metallic unibody though, rather it has a metallic finish on the back.
 Also the antenna bands lines are different on the back of the Redmi Note 5 Pro and Redmi Y2.
 Still it can get confusing if you have both phones next to each other from the front.

 Read more: Xiaomi Redmi Y2, MIUI 10 launched in India: Price, features and more